danielgtaylor/huma/docs/docs/tutorial/cli-client.md

 ## Configure your API

 Next, we need to tell Restish about your API and give it a short name, which we'll call `tutorial`.
 Do this using the `api configure` command.
 This only needs to be done one time.
+Make sure your API is running and accessible before continuing, as this pulls the OpenAPI spec from the service.

 {{ asciinema("../../terminal/restish-config.cast", rows="8") }}